 Relaxes The Body And Mind

 The exact effects of anxiety will vary between individuals, but everybody can be affected by this affliction.
 It's considered one of the physiological states of the human mind, which includes different components like cognitive, emotional, behavioral, and somatic elements.
-Many people these days suffer from anxiety disorders of some kind, with varying severity between individuals.
-One survey held that around 19 million adult Americans aged between 18 and 54 have some type of anxiety disorder.
+Many people these days have anxiety disorders of some kind, with varying severity between individuals.
+One survey held that around 19 million adult Americans, aged between 18 and 54, have some type of anxiety disorder.
 Thus, it has become crucial for people to seek out ways to soothe their anxiety.

 Stimulates Hormone Secretion

 While studies are still ongoing, catnip essential oil shows quite a bit of promise in stimulating the secretion of hormones.
-This can aid women who have difficulties with menstruation by causing their system to flush with the appropriate hormones.
-It has also shown signs of helping ease the normal pain from cramps; though, extreme pain should be seen by a medical professional.
+This can aid women who have difficulties with menstruation by causing their system to stimulate the appropriate hormones.
+It has also shown signs of helping ease the normal pain from cramps; however, extreme pain should be seen by a medical professional.

 Reduces Stomach Issues